Blow up the Mid-Year Review

 So having frequent conversations and an ongoing understanding goes a long way to creating sustainability, growth and development.

 Often, mid-year reviews are used to document an employee’s poor performance.
-For these employees, they will require much more follow up between the mid-year review and the end-of-year review in order to make any real improvements.
+For these employees, they will require much more follow up between the mid-year and the end-of-year review in order to make any real improvements.
 The few mid-year reviews I had to give were the come-to-Jesus meetings telling people that if something didn’t change, we would be having a different conversation.

 One of the mid-year reviews I gave was because my leader told me we needed to find a way to separate the person from the organization.
 When I started the process, the mid-year review was the first documentation of the person’s performance.
 I knew the person was not performing to the level they were capable of, and certainly the culture of our business challenged them and probably was not going to work for them long term.